The 5 Best Movies About Sports Betting You Need to Watch Right Now

 4. Lay the Favorite (2012)

-The real-life Raymer went on to pursue an MFA from Columbia University and has dedicated her life to writing about – and investigating – legal offshore gambling and sportsbooks.
+The real-life Raymer went on to pursue an MFA from Columbia University and has dedicated her life to investigating and writing about legal gambling and sportsbooks.
 She has a keen eye for personality types who choose to live entrenched in the uncertainty of sports betting.

 Raymer’s work has gone a long way to dispel the notion that sports bettors are low-life gamblers, and instead suggests that they are simply people who are addicted to a “life of endless possibility.”

-Two for the Money is a (semi) true story of former college football star turned expert sports handicapper, Brandon Lang.
-A true rag-to-riches story, Lang toiled away at a telemarketing job, until he was poached by Walter Abrams for his uniquely sharp talent of picking the winners (It’s worth pointing out that Lang and Abrams work together not to place the bets themselves, but instead sell their handicapping services to sports bettors).
-Despite this minor technicality, it’s still a movie that revolves around the business of sports betting.
+Two for the Money is a (semi) true story of Brandon Lang, a former college football star turned expert sports handicapper.
+A true rags-to-riches story, Lang toiled away at a telemarketing job, until he was poached by Walter Abrams for his uniquely sharp talent of picking the winners.

 Where to Watch These Films